The ego-track of Neville Yeadon (continued):

 "You are the Daon," he says.

-If so, he doesn't dare voice it.
+If it is hope, he doesn't dare voice it.
 "Remember the tube," he reiterates.
 "If you need us, you - or Dittri - can call.
 I've taught her the control."

 "I'll remember.
 You may go, for the time being."